funkysandman/funkyCams/README.md

 I've implemented a tensorflow object detection model to detect meteors.
 The meteor detection program runs as a web service and analyzes pictures coming in from the cameras.

+Also, I've written some simple ASCOM drivers to connect a few of the cameras to astrophotography imaging software.

 to do:
 <li>clean up projects
 <li>rename suitably